jerryhgladinet/docs/install/source/chapter05.rst

 Team folders users can also be assigned the "Owner" permission.
 The owner permission allows the "owner" to maintain and manage the team folder permissions.

-You can navigate to the Team Folders by clicking on "Tenant Manager" from the dropdown menu and then clicking "My Tenant".
+You can navigate to the Team Folders by clicking on the arrow in the "Team Folders" tab from the Tenant Manager.

 .. image:: _static/image045.png

-After the page loads, click on "Team Folders".
+Here is the Team Folders page.

 .. image:: _static/image070.png